BlueRosy/react/18-useContext/README.md

-# Lesson 18: useContext = React Hook that allows you to share values between multiple levels of components without passing props through each level 关于复用！！提供者可以传给在他内部的tag element
+# Lesson 18: useContext = React Hook that allows you to share values between multiple levels of components without passing props through each level
+good point: params sharing with props drilling

 if passing props down to each inserted component, called prop drilling !! very tedius.